 Regardless of whether you live in an apartment, a new build, a multiple-family dwelling or any other housing situation, the air quality in your home is important.
 Indoor air quality (IAQ) directly impacts the health of the individuals living in a home.
 High concentrations of indoor pollutants such as certain gases and particulates from various sources diminish your IAQ.
 It is important to be aware of these pollutants as well as their sources so you and your family can prevent IAQ problems.
-Follow this guide from your Buddy’s at Southern Air Heating and Cooling to better understand the impact of your home’s air quality and why it is important to test your IAQ.
+Follow this guide from your Buddy’s at Southern Air Heating, Cooling & Plumbing to better understand the impact of your home’s air quality and why it is important to test your IAQ.

 Poor Indoor Air Quality